gabriellbezerra/GabriellBezerra/README.md

   ##

-- 💻 I’m NOT currently working .
+- 💻 Currently working in internship .
 - 📚 I’m currently graduating on Computer Engineering .
 - 🤓 I’m looking for learn most I can in short time .
-- ✉️ How to reach me: publicgabriellbezerra@gmail.com
+- ✉️ How to reach me: ackermanngabriell@gmail.com